Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Model Description

 \subsection{$^{10}\text{Be}$ Production Model}

 We compute the production of $^{10}$Be using the CRAC (Cosmic Ray Atmospheric Cascade) model developed by \cite{poluianov_production_2016} and validated by \cite{golubenko_application_2021}.
 This model numerically calculates yield functions of $^{10}\text{Be}$ using the GEANT4 simulation \citep{allison_geant4_2006, agostinelli_geant4simulation_2003} for primary protons and $\alpha$-particles with energies 20 MeV-100 GeV.
 The model has an altitude range from 0-35 km, with an integrated bin for the upper atmosphere set at 100 km.
-The production rate $Q$ is defined as

-where the yield function $Y_i(E,h)$ for each species $i$ depends on energy $E$ and atmospheric depth $h$, and the energy spectrum $J_i(E,t)$ depends on particle energy and time.
-Integration over energy begins above the energy cutoff $E_{c,i}$ for each species, which depends on geomagnetic field parameters.

-We apply a geomagnetic dipole moment $M=7.8\cdot10^{22}$ Am$^2$, which is consistent with paleointensity data from the present day, to the Plio-Pleistocene era \citep{asefaw_four-dimensional_2021, biggin_paleointensity_2010}.
+We apply a geomagnetic dipole moment $M=7.8\cdot10^{22}$ Am$^2$, which is consistent with paleointensity data from the present day to the Plio-Pleistocene era \citep{asefaw_four-dimensional_2021, biggin_paleointensity_2010}.

-For the spectrum of interstellar GCRs, we use the parametrization by \cite{vos_new_2015} fit to Voyager 1 measurements \citep{stone_voyager_2013}.
-Modulation of GCR fluxes as the heliosphere changes throughout the solar cycle is parameterized using the modulation potential $\phi(t)$ \citep{caballero-lopez_limitations_2004}.

-The HEP spectrum is based on a model that solves the Parker transport equation at the termination shock of a compressed heliosphere \citep{opher_heliospheric_2025}.
-We estimate a univariate spline fit of degree 4 to extrapolate fluxes at higher energies (Figure \ref{fig:spectra}).